Nursing

 1. Educate the baccalaureate nursing students the knowledge, skills and competencies that meet national and international nursing standards to deliver safe, quality care and optimize health for individuals, families and communities.

-2. Cultivate an educational environment of compassion, endurance, competence, excellence, innovation, creativity, collaboration, and professional development in nursing education and professional practice. development.
+2. Cultivate an educational environment of compassion, endurance, competence, excellence, innovation, creativity, collaboration, and professional development.

 3. Prepare the baccalaureate nursing students with leadership qualities in the variety of healthcare settings and to the nursing practice and education.